prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 ##### First Party Data Support

-This is the Prebid Server version of the Prebid.js First Party Data feature.
-It's a standard way for the page (or app) to supply first party data and control which bidders have access to it.
+This is a standard way for the page (or app) to supply first party data and control which bidders have access to it.

 It specifies where in the OpenRTB request non-standard attributes should be passed.
 For example: